-1. Identifying affected products, departments, and staff
+6.1 Identifying affected products, departments, and staff

-Your organization may offer some, or all, of the loan products discussed in the 2013 HOEPA Rule.
+Your organization may offer some, or all, of the loan products covered by the 2013 HOEPA Rule.
 To begin planning for compliance with the rule, you may find it useful to identify all affected products, departments, and staff.

-2. Identifying the business-process, operational, and technology changes that will be necessary for compliance
+6.2 Identifying the business-process, operational, and technology changes that will be necessary for compliance